Education Updates from WJPS

 How to Create Your NYCSA Account

-Starting at the end of April, parents will be able to to view and update their emergency contact information and their child’s health information directly in NYCSA.
+Parents are able to to view and update their emergency contact information and their child’s health information directly in NYCSA.
 This information will automatically update in the DOE system.

 Parent University seeks to educate and empower families as partners, advocates, and lifelong educators in their student's education through free courses, resources, events, and activities.